|

 page,

-10, with the following adaptations:
+steps 1 to 10, with the following

 - In step 6, I

-failed in trying
+failed in trying to remove the

-remove the input pedestal
+input pedestal inductor shaft

-cavity.
+from the input cavity.
 The set

 screws were frozen hard.